SteveBarnett/human-centred/workshops/nztestingconf-2024.md

 - **How to test more accessibly** by using the keyboard, browser extensions, automated testing, and using assistive technology.
 - **How to help our colleagues make more accessible things** by using the social model of accessibility, annotating and checking designs, and writing semantic HTML.
 - **How to meet the Web Content Accessibility Guidelines 2.2 Level AA** and go beyond them by thinking and testing more accessibly.

-## Schedule

-Warm-up!
-Before the workshop, send a set of questions, pick one and bring your answer to the workshop.
-What do you already know about accessibility?
-About accessibility testing?
-What do you want to get out of today?

-- **09:30–10:45** Session 1
-- **10:45–11:15** Morning tea
-- **11:15–12:30** Session 2
-- **12:30–13:30** Lunch
-- **13:30–14:45** Session 3
-- **14:45–15:15** Afternoon tea
-- **15:15–16:30** Session 4

-Each Session is about 1h15m.
-About 1h doing stuff, about 15m reflecting.

-Session 4 will include 10 minutes for feedback for Steve and for NZTC.

-Post-lunch: check it with your goals from Session 1.
-Any questions?

 ## Activities